jzpero/mednotes/docs/Critical Care/Best Practices/PADIS Guidelines.md

 - **physical restraints**
 	- commonly used, little evidence
 	- may paradoxically increase risk of unplanned extubations, reintubations, device removal, agitation, benzo dose

+See [Sedation for mechanical ventilation](../Procedures/Sedation%20in%20the%20ICU.md#Sedation%20for%20mechanical%20ventilation) for more detailed notes.

 ## Delirium
 ### Background